dnsimple/dnsimple-support/content/articles/letsencrypt.markdown

 In order to request an SSL certificate with Let's Encrypt, the domains **must be delegated and resolving with DNSimple**.
 The domain does not need to be registered with DNSimple.
 </note>

-The certificate validation is completely automated using the DNS challenge.
-Once issued, you will receive an email and [webhook notification](https://developer.dnsimple.com/v2/webhooks/), and the certificate will be available for download from your DNSimple account.
+The certificate validation is completely automated using a DNS challenge.
+Once issued, you will receive an email and [webhook notification](https://developer.dnsimple.com/v2/webhooks/), the certificate will then be available to download from your DNSimple account.

 The certificate expiration is 90 days.
 If auto-renewal is enabled, the certificate will be automatically renewed before the expiration.
 If a new validation is necessary, we will automatically re-validate the domain via DNS.
 Once renewed, you will receive an email and webhook notification.

-As suggested by Let's Encrypt, the renewal will happen at any time after 60 days (hence 30 days before expiration).
+As suggested by Let's Encrypt, the renewal will happen at any time after 60 days (30 days before expiration).

 <note>
 Although Let's Encrypt certificates can be installed manually, the entire process is designed to be fully automated.
-Therefore, you are encouraged to use our [certificate API](/v2/domains/certificates/) to fetch the certificate and install it programmatically.
+Therefore, we encourage you to use our [certificate API](/v2/domains/certificates/) to fetch the certificate and install it programmatically.
 </note>

 ## Products